ThreeDotsLabs/watermill/docs/content/docs/pub-sub-implementations.md

 {{% load-snippet-partial file="content/src-link/message/infrastructure/http/publisher.go" first_line_contains="type PublisherConfig struct" last_line_contains="}" %}}
 {{% /render-md %}}

-How the message topic and body translate into the URL, method and payload of the HTTP request is highly configurable through the use of `MarshalMessageFunc`.
+How the message topic and body translate into the URL, method, headers, and payload of the HTTP request is highly configurable through the use of `MarshalMessageFunc`.
-Use the provided `DefaultMarshalMessageFunc` to send POST requests to a predefined address:
+Use the provided `DefaultMarshalMessageFunc` to send POST requests to a specific url:

 {{% render-md %}}
-{{% load-snippet-partial file="content/src-link/message/infrastructure/http/publisher.go" first_line_contains="// DefaultMarshalMessageFunc" last_line_contains="return req, nil" padding_after="2" %}}
+{{% load-snippet-partial file="content/src-link/message/infrastructure/http/publisher.go" first_line_contains="// MarshalMessageFunc" last_line_contains="return req, nil" padding_after="2" %}}
 {{% /render-md %}}

 You can pass your own `http.Client` to execute the requests or use Golang's default client.